 Next, we examined whether SNPs associated with CHC PC1 were enriched for signals of clinality and seasonality as defined in Bergland et al. (2014).
-We defined SNPs significantly associated with CHC PC1 as those with a nominal p-value less than 0.0005 (corresponding to a genome-wide q value of ~0.25), clinal SNPs as those with nominal p-value less than 0.01 (q < 0.05), and seasonal SNPs as those with nominal p-value less than 0.05 (q < 0.75).
-Our choice of p-value thresholds was intentionally liberal for both biological and statistical reasons.
-Population differentiation in quantitative traits often occurs at many loci each with small effects on phenotype (Turchin et al. 2012) and the demographic history of North American D. melanogaster may mask signals population differentiation caused by selection (Bergland et al., 2016).
-In addition to these biological considerations, we chose liberal pvalue thresholds to allow for a sufficient number of SNPs to perform enrichment tests and also note that power to detect SNPs that are associated with CHC PC1, latitude, or season is limited (Dembeck et al., 2015, Bergland et al., 2014), further justifying the use of liberal pvalue thresholds.
+We defined SNPs significantly associated with CHC PC1 as those with a nominal P-value < 0.0005 (corresponding to a genomewide q value of ~0.25), clinal SNPs as those with nominal P-value < 0.01 (q < 0.05) and seasonal SNPs as those with nominal P-value less than 0.05 (q < 0.75).
+Our choice of P-value thresholds was intentionally liberal for both biological and statistical reasons.
+Population differentiation in quantitative traits often occurs at many loci each with small effects on phenotype (Turchin et al., 2012) and the demographic history of North American D. melanogaster may mask signals population differentiation caused by selection (Bergland et al., 2016).
+In addition to these biological considerations, we chose liberal P-value thresholds to allow for a sufficient number of SNPs to perform enrichment tests and also note that power to detect SNPs that are associated with CHC PC1. latitude or season is limited (Bergland et al., 2014; Dembeck et al., 2015), further justifying the use of liberal P-value thresholds.
 We identified 500 sets of control SNPs that were matched to SNPs significantly associated with CHC PC1 (males and females were considered separately).
-Control SNPs were identified based on chromosome, heterozygosity in the DGRP, and whether they occurred in any of the large, cosmopolitan inversions that are known to vary clinally in North American populations.
+Control SNPs were identified based on chromosome, heterozygosity in the DGRP and whether they occurred in any of the large, cosmopolitan inversions that are known to vary clinally in North American populations.
 We then performed blocked bootstrap resampling of SNPs with block size of 10Kb and 500 bootstrap replicates to ensure that signals of overlap enrichment were not inflated by multiple, closely linked polymorphisms.
 Further details of our blocked bootstrap procedure can be found in Bergland et al. (2014).

 Finally, we examined whether SNPs that were associated with CHC PC1 and varied across latitude or season varied in a congruent (parallel) fashion.
-Specifically, we sought to test whether alleles common at high latitudes or during the spring season were more likely to also be associated with smaller values of PC1 (i.e., shorter CHCs).
-For this analysis, we only examined SNPs below our GWA and clinality or seasonality p-value thresholds or their respective controls.
+Specifically, we sought to test whether alleles common at high latitudes or during the spring season were more likely to also be associated with smaller values of PC1 (i.e. shorter CHCs).
+For this analysis, we only examined SNPs below our GWA and clinality or seasonality P-value thresholds or their respective controls.
 As in our overlap tests described above, tests of parallelism took into account the spatial distribution of SNPs along the chromosome through a block-bootstrap procedure.